|

 Amanita mushrooms growing nearby that had just come up.

-From there I began the descent into Crawford Notch and route 302
+From there I began the descent into Crawford Notch where route 302

-laid at the lowest point.
-Once at the road, I hitched a ride to
+lay at the lowest point.
+Once at the road, I hitched a ride to a

-a place where I could telephone the Harty's.
-I spoke to a female
+place where I could telephone the Harty's.
+I spoke to a female who

-who said that Don was not home, but someone would be by to pick
+said that Don was not home, but someone would be by to pick me up

-me up later.
+later.
 Don's father came and offered me a ride to Don's house.
+To

 who I had hiked with back near Damascus, Virginia!
 Along with her